amplitude/amplitude-docs/content/collections/web_experiment/en/actions.md

 URL redirects load a new URL when a targeted user lands on a targeted page in your experiment.
 URL redirects happen on the client, and aren't the same as a server redirect with a `3xx` response.

 URL redirects retain any query parameters on the original page URL.
 For example, you create a variant to redirect users from `https://example.com` to `https://example.com/get-started`.
-If a user clicks a link `https://example.com?utm_source=facebook`, Web experiment redirects that user to `https://example.com/get-started?utm_source=facebook`.
+If a user clicks a link `https://example.com?utm_source=facebook`, Web Experiment redirects that user to `https://example.com/get-started?utm_source=facebook`.

 ## Custom code

-Web experiment applies custom code actions as an optional part of the element changes action.
+Web Experiment applies custom code actions as an optional part of the element changes action.
 With the custom code action, write custom JavaScript, CSS, and HTML for your site to add elements or customize your site in was the visual editor doesn't support.

-Web experiment applies custom code to your site in the following order:
+Web Experiment applies custom code to your site in the following order:

 1. Adds **CSS** in a `<style>` tag in the page's `<head>`.
 2. Parses **HTML** into a DOM element.